 And onwards!
 The Brian Chartrand Trio returns to Germany and Austria for a November tour, check out the tour dates here.
 Looking forward to being good ambassadors for our country.
 A smile, a song and a shared pint or two go a long way to reminding ourselves that there is far more joining us all together than what divides us.

 New tunes simmering in the kitchen… I like to cook ‘em slow and low until they are juuuuuuuuust right.
-And here’s one that is ready to share if you head over to the video section on the site (link above)
+And there’s one that is ready to share if you head over to the video section on the site (link above)

 With more to come very soon.
 With gratitude to Emily and our family members for making the video far more interesting than if I had just stayed on the kitchen couch for the whole thing.
 (Video idea: “tiny couch” series?)
 Thanks also to Jer Coons for producing the song, and many more that will be on the next Peter Day Project.

 That’s right, you read it here first: new pdp coming in 2018!

 So, so excited to be headed back across the pond with Brian Chartrand and Jeff Vallone.
 This tour is the longest yet – 5 weeks with stops in Germany, The Netherlands, Switzerland, and Austria – and the venues are stellar (some of you I know… some I’m meeting for the first time…) Check out kayak.com – some crazy airfares to Europe from Montreal or Boston these days!
 Or if you know someone in any of those countries, tell them to come check it out!

 On April 21, I am headed back to Europe with the Sweet Remains Trio! very excited to explore some new areas for us, particularly Italy and Slovakia!
 Check out the complete tour schedule at The Sweet Remains official website.
 We’re almost done mixing a live album recorded last spring in Germany, and it sounds amazing.
 Stay tuned for that!